johnazedo/android-boilerplate/README.md

-# Kotlin MVVM Library
+# Android Boilerplate Library

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Kotlin MVVM is a library designed to simplify the implementation of the Model-View-ViewModel (MVVM) architectural pattern in Kotlin-based projects.
+Android Boilerplate is a library designed to simplify the implementation of the Model-View-ViewModel (MVVM) architectural pattern in Kotlin-based projects.
 This library aims to streamline the development process by providing essential tools and components that facilitate a clean separation of concerns, promoting scalable and maintainable codebases.

 ## Features